On average, college tuition rises about 3% year.

-Lincoln College of Technology - Grand Prairie is a private institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Lincoln College of Technology - Grand Prairie is a private institution, so it has the same tuition for students from Texas as it does for students who live in other states.

-Lincoln College of Technology - Grand Prairie has the same tuition for international students as for those from out of state.
+Tuition at Lincoln College of Technology - Grand Prairie is the same for each student.

 Tuition and fees may vary depending on program, course level, location, and more.